Skip to content

 A weekly Singing Assembly takes place on each site.
 During this, we focus on posture, breathing techniques and diction whilst learning a range of secular and non-secular music for celebrations, calendar events . . . and for fun!

-We also have a large Junior Choir (60 singers) who perform at charity and church events, as well as at annual concerts such as Young Voices (Birmingham Arena) and Bristol Plays Music events (Bristol Cathedral, St. George’s, UWE Conference Centre, Bristol Grammar School, Spiegeltent).
-These opportunities give real purpose and are fantastic events for our children to be part of, giving a real sense of pride.
+We also have a large Junior Choir (60 singers) who perform at charity and church events, as well as at annual concerts such as Young Voices (Birmingham Arena) and Bristol Beacon events (Bristol Cathedral, St. George’s, UWE Conference Centre, Bristol Grammar School, Spiegeltent).

 Stages 2019 group photoMusic Week